ICAERUS-EU/icaerus-repo-template/README.md

 This GitHub repository template is designed for the ICAERUS-EU project, providing a standardized structure for managing and sharing project-related code, documentation, and resources.
 It includes essential folders and files to help streamline development, collaboration, and tracking progress within the project.

 ## Usage
 The idea is that this readme text is copied and adjusted for your own project-repo readme.
 Start by [creating a repo on GitHub](https://docs.github.com/en/get-started/quickstart/create-a-repo), from your GitHub account.
 You can decide later to publish it under the ICAERUS organization.
-If your are not a member yet of this organization, please send an [e-mail](mailto:jurrian.doornbos@wur.nl?subject=[ICAERUS Github access]%20Source%20Han%20Sans) with your GitHub account information: email/username.
+If your are not a member yet of this organization, please send an e-mail to [jurrian.doornbos@wur.nl](mailto:jurrian.doornbos@wur.nl?subject=[ICAERUS Github access]%20Source%20Han%20Sans) with your GitHub account information: email/username.

 You can copy-and-paste the header and shields to your own readme file (please note the `repo-title` in the urls):
 ```markdown